JetBrains/intellij-sdk-docs/topics/reference_guide/new_project_wizard.md

 - `setupUI()` — defines the UI components for the step.
 Step UI is built with [](kotlin_ui_dsl_version_2.md)
 - `setupProject()` — applies the parameters provided in UI to the generated project

-See the example implementations in the in the [`intellij-community`](https://github.com/JetBrains/intellij-community).
+See the example implementations in the [`intellij-community`](https://github.com/JetBrains/intellij-community).

 Steps build a tree structure (read the rest of this section for details), as some steps can be displayed depending on previously selected options.
 `setupUI()` and `setupProject()` of steps building the tree are applied in the order from root to leaf.